CPA Canada CITP Credential Pathway and Requirements

 The CITP credential is granted exclusively to professional accountants (as deemed by a governing body) who have the unique ability to provide business insight by leveraging knowledge of information relationships and supporting technologies.
 As of April 1, 2017, CPA Canada members are required to write an exam to obtain the CITP credential.
 Questions may be submitted to email@example.com.

-CITP credential holders demonstrate specific skills, expertise and experience in the following areas: IT assurance, IT risks, data analytics, security and privacy, business solutions and emerging IT trends.
+CITP credential holders demonstrate specific skills, expertise and experience in the following areas:

 Get started on the pathway to the CITP credential below.